Connect Power BI to Databricks

 Note

-As a security best practice, when you authenticate with automated tools, systems, scripts, and apps, Databricks recommends that you use personal access tokens belonging to service principals instead of workspace users.
-To create tokens for service principals, see Manage personal access tokens for a service principal.
+As a security best practice when you authenticate with personal access tokens, Databricks recommends that you use personal access tokens belonging to service principals instead of workspace users.
+To create tokens for service principals, see Manage tokens for a service principal.

 Connect Power BI Desktop to Databricks using Partner Connect